nish-d/vicky002.github.io/_posts/2016-03-01-Competitive-Programming-or-Development-which-one-to-choose.md

 - It takes **lot of time and effort** but trust me that feeling of creating a software or application is amazing!
 Recently my friend create a bot for Slack which integrate with <a href="https://moodle.org" target="_blank">Moodle</a> to show all your upcoming submissions.
 He was telling me about how he spent last ten days working on this and how it feels after finalizing the product.

-## Can competitive programming get you placed or get you a good internship?
+## Can only competitive programming get you placed or get you a good internship?

 **Absolutely Not!!** (Assuming that you don't any contacts in top companies, those who can refer you for the interviews!)